 Lassa fever is predominantly reported in Sierra Leone, Liberia, Guinea and Nigeria but, because of the Mastomys rat's high prevalence in neighboring countries, these areas are also at risk.
 Once a Mastomys rat is infected, it can excrete the virus in its urine, potentially for the rest of its life.
 This makes the spread of the disease worryingly easy when added to the fact that this species, like other rats, breeds easily and inhabits human homes.

-Symptoms appear two to 21 days after contact with the Lassa fever virus.
+Signs and symptoms Symptoms appear two to 21 days after contact with the Lassa fever virus.
 The symptoms of the disease usually start with a fever and general body weakness.
 Other symptoms include: High fever (38.5oC or above), sore throat, vomiting, diarrhea, back pain, cough, chest pain, abdominal pain, restlessness, swelling of the face, bleeding through body openings (nose, ears, eyes, mouth, etc.)

 Death can occur within 2 weeks after the onset of symptoms due to multiple organ failure.
 One of the most common complications of Lassa fever is deafness, occurring in around one third of cases.
 The deafness varies in degree and is not necessarily related to the severity of the symptoms.
 Deafness caused by Lassa fever can be permanent and total.

 Because the symptoms of Lassa fever are so varied, diagnosis can be difficult.
 Clinically, the disease can appear similar to other viral hemorrhagic fevers, including the Ebola virus, malaria and typhoid.
 The only definitive tests for Lassa fever are laboratory-based where the handling of specimens can be hazardous; only specialized institutions can conduct these tests.